Sang-e-Mah: Plot

 The story is set in the fictional town of 'Laspiraan'.
 Hilmand (Atif Aslam) usually spends time at the grave of his father, Nasrullah Khan.
 Hilmand wants to get revenge on Haji Marjaan Khan (Nauman Ijaz) because Hilmand believes Marjaan killed Nasrullah to marry Hilmand's mother Zarsanga (Samiya Mumtaz).
 Zarsanga and Marjaan's son and Hilmand's half-brother, Hikmat (Zaviyar Nauman Ijaz), is in love with his cousin Gul Meena (Hania Amir), daughter of Zarsanga's sister Zarghuna (Sania Saeed).

 Zarghuna hates Mastan Singh (Omair Rana), since Mastan killed Zarghuna's husband Asadullah Khan.
 Zarghuna rejects Hikmat and Gul Meena's relationship, so Hikmat goes to do "Ghag", where he will go to Gul Meena's house and make an announcement that Gul Meena can only be Hikmat's bride.
 But, Zarghuna discovers that Hilmand did the Ghag instead.
 Mastan goes to kill Hilmand, but is stopped due to his father's death.
 It is revealed that Mastan's father, Hakeem Guru Baksh, gave Marjaan poison to kill Nasrullah.

 Meanwhile, Sheherzaad (Kubra Khan) learns about the Ghag and comes to Laspiraan to gather research, since Sheherzaad is a reporter.
 When she comes to Laspiraan, she and Marjaan start bonding and she meets Hilmand, who gives Sheherzaad his blanket.
 Sheherzaad then remembers being harassed by her cousin Haider (Shamil Khan) when she was young.
 Mastan finds Hilmand and stabs him, but at the hospital, Haider and Sheherzaad reunite since Haider is now a doctor.

 After seeing Haider, Sheherzaad uses the nurse's help to move Hilmand somewhere else for safety.
 It is also revealed that Marjaan got Zarghuna married to his servant, Awal Khan (Syed Muntazim Shah).
 But when he was abusive towards her, she divorced him and married Asadullah, who was Awal Khan's younger brother.
 Seeing Sheherzaad as his daughter, Marjaan goes to Haider's house and tells his wife the truth about Sheherzaad's past with Haider.
 The nurse leaks this to the hospital and Haider is arrested.

-After Hilmand recovers, he calls a "jirga" (meeting) for Hikmat being responsible for the attack on Hilmand, even though Hilmand knows Mastan did the attack.
+After Hilmand recovers, he calls a "jirga" (meeting) for Hikmat, who is responsible for the attack on Hilmand, even though Hilmand knows Mastan did the attack.
 Hilmand threatens Mastan to testify against Marjaan so Hilmand can get his revenge against Marjaan, but if Mastan doesn't, Hilmand won't let Mastan get married.
 So, Mastan's fiancée Harshaali Kaur (Najiba Faiz) convinces Mastan to do what Hilmand says.

-At the jirga, Hilmand says Hikmat didn't do anything and Mastan says when his father was dying, he didn't say anything about giving Marjaan poison to kill Nasrullah, but he said for Mastan to get married.
+At the jirga, Hilmand says Hikmat didn't do anything and Mastan says that when his father was dying, he didn't say anything about giving Marjaan poison to kill Nasrullah, but he said for Mastan to get married.
 Mastan also reveals that he attacked Hilmand.
 Zarsanga decides to go the jirga herself and decides to tell the truth there, with Sheherzaad running after her.